 The blacksmith suggested we stop in at Sweeney House; which was a defensible stone house built in 1841.
 Once there, we learned about the life of Peter Sweeney, who was the lockmaster from 1839-1871.
 Sweeney documented the early history of the canal operation in his personal diary and his life is now interpreted at the house.
 At Sweeney House, historical interpreters in period clothing take you back in time to the 1800’s when Peter Sweeney’s was at the lock station.

 After all of the walking, we were a bit hungry so we headed to Westport for lunch!
 We went to The Cove Country Inn Restaurant & Boat Launch, which is beautifully located on the water.
-The menu was vast with lots of options, so everyone in our group found something to their liking!
 After exploring Westport a bit, we were off to Wendy’s Country Market.

 Wendy’s Country Market is located inside a historic schoolhouse that was built in the late 1900s, and offers organic and locally grown produce from over 70 local farmers and artisans.
 There’s a wide variety of options, from fruits to cheese and everything in between!